|

 On the most basic level, arranging the data using different parameters

 may shed light on patterns not visible in the current arrangements.
+The numeric system has helped document the regularity and periodicity

 inherent in our environments and ourselves for millenia.
 In allowing